Ratings Made Easy

 Tel : +44 07855 760377 / +44 01789 292478

 Magical Ghost Walk around the 'haunted' streets of Stratford-upon-Avon.
-Every Saturday all year, (plus Halloween special on 31 Oct), private walks for groups and additional walks during school holidays.
+Every Saturday all year, (plus Halloween special on 31 Oct), private walks for groups and additional walks at busy periods.

-Join The Man in Black, Vincent, Herbert Mortimer or Jocasta, for an entertaining walk around haunted Stratford to hear ghost stories, with a little entertainment.
+Join The Man in Black, Vincent, Herbert Mortimer or Jocasta, for an entertaining walk around haunted Stratford to hear ghostly stories, with a little entertainment.

 Discover the buildings seeping with tales of witches, ghosts, murder and mayhem.
 For example, the witch who lived in a slum, the 17th century haunted tearoom and a ghost at the Royal Shakespeare Theatre.
 Good old-fashioned story-telling with entertainment.
 The guides are professional entertainers or actors - it promises to be a magical and ghostly evening.
 Be afraid, very afraid....

-Booking is essential, please telephone on the day, before 6pm on 07855 760377 to reserve your place.
+Booking is essential, please telephone a few days before or on the day, (before 6pm) on 07855 760377 to reserve your place.

 Walk starts from Waterside, by the Swan fountain, opposite the junction of Sheep Street and near the Royal Shakespeare Theatre.
 Duration 1 1/2hrs (approx.)